LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/19-PSA.md

 <sup>12</sup> [For] the sin of their mouth [and] the words of their lips let them even be taken in their pride: and for cursing and lying [which] they speak.
 <sup>13</sup> Consume [them] in wrath, consume [them], that they [may] not [be]: and let them know that God ruleth in Jacob unto the ends of the earth.
 Selah.
 <sup>14</sup> And at evening let them return; [and] let them make a noise like a dog, and go round about the city.
-<sup>15</sup> Let them wander up and down (8675) for meat, and grudge if they be not satisfied.
+<sup>15</sup> Let them wander up and down for meat, and grudge if they be not satisfied.
 <sup>16</sup> But I will sing of thy power; yea, I will sing aloud of thy mercy in the morning: for thou hast been my defence and refuge in the day of my trouble.
 <sup>17</sup> Unto thee, O my strength, will I sing: for God [is] my defence, [and] the God of my mercy.

 ## Chapter 60

-<sup>1</sup> «To the chief Musician upon Shushaneduth, Michtam of David, to teach; when he strove with Aramnaharaim and with Aramzobah, when Joab returned, and smote of Edom in the valley of salt twelve thousand.» O God, thou hast cast us off, thou hast scattered us, thou hast been displeased; O turn thyself to us again.
+> _To the chief Musician upon Shushaneduth, Michtam of David, to teach; when he strove with Aramnaharaim  and with Aramzobah, when Joab returned, and smote of Edom in the valley of salt twelve  thousand._

+<sup>1</sup> O God, thou hast cast us off, thou hast scattered us, thou hast been displeased; O turn thyself to us again.
 <sup>2</sup> Thou hast made the earth to tremble; thou hast broken it: heal the breaches thereof; for it shaketh.
 <sup>3</sup> Thou hast shewed thy people hard things: thou hast made us to drink the wine of astonishment.
 <sup>4</sup> Thou hast given a banner to them that fear thee, that it may be displayed because of the truth.
 Selah.